vogelino/charlottestuby.com/content/stubyAndFischer.md

       Pictures by Mélanie Peduzzi
   - projectDescription: |-
-      A capsule collection of silver earrings and necklaces made of silver.
+      A capsule collection of earrings and necklaces made of silver.

       Pictures By Mélanie Peduzzi
     textStartX: 5